Inteprog-Finals-DeGuia-Repunte/Finals/README.md

    - A default admin account is created on the first run if no users are present.

 ## Team Members
-Ernest De Guia
+  Ernest De Guia and Mark Repunte
-Mark Repunte